basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

-While that tutorial covers the basics of using Data Types, most real-world applications would need to use Data Types in a more structured and less ad hoc way.
+While that tutorial covers the basics of using Data Types, most real-world applications would need to use Data Types in a more structured way.
 Here, we'll walk through a basic example of how an application might approach Data Types in conjunction with application-side data models, creating a `User` type as the basis for a CRM-style user information store.